By Boma Benjy Iwuoha

 Why did I recall this episode?
 Many who saw that scene may have wondered why she was so attached to an old faded head warmer which probably had no much value in the fashion world, but we should all ask ourselves the same question.
 What is that item in your wardrobe, which you know you’ll probably never get to wear, but you find yourself keeping it anyway?
 And don’t give me that look, because I know you’ve got a few.

 Today we are looking at those sentimental items, (which is what we prefer to call them, seeing that some of them have lost their value) that you have in your wardrobe and how long you intend to keep them.
-Let me start by saying, our attachments to these items could stem from a whole lot of things; it could be a pair of shoes handed down to you by a dear friend, or a brooch from your grandmother, a ring from your late husband, the first present from your daughter, or it could be a valuable family heirloom which is so long out of fashion, and would be more valuable if remodeled, but you just would not hear of touching at stitch on it.
+Let me start by saying, our attachments to these items could stem from a whole lot of things; it could be a pair of shoes handed down to you by a dear friend, or a brooch from your grandmother, a ring from your late husband, the first present from your daughter, or it could be a valuable family heirloom which is so long out of fashion and would be more valuable if remodelled, but you just would not hear of touching at stitch on it.

 You probably have friends coming in and asking; why do you still have this item, or why do you keep this ratty purse?
-Go check out their wardrobe sometime, you are sure to find the same.
+Go check out their wardrobe sometimes, you are sure to find the same.
 Let’s find five good reasons we all hang on to these items.

 Every woman’s wardrobe is part active and part inactive.
 We have clothing items that we wear, and those that we barely or have never worn.
 These unworn items usually lie dormant in our wardrobe, hoping that someday, they will come into use; alas this rarely and most often never happens.

 We usually tell ourselves that we are sentimentally attached to these items, I do not think this is correct, and YES, there’s another name for it; “hoarder”.
 Here are some of the reasons we keep hanging onto these items: